 Conventional site planning strategies do not pay sufficient heed to the existing natural features and surface drainage on site.
-Elimination of natural drains and water bodies and unification of highly impervious surfaces during site planning results in flash floods during monsoons and increased local temperatures - Urban Heat Island Effect (UHIE).
+Elimination of natural drains and water bodies and unification of highly impervious surfaces during site planning results in flash floods during monsoons.
 The site planning needs to be in tandem with the site natural topography.
 Site planning must ensure appropriate surface drainage channels and recharge areas to facilitate better storm water management along with overall low imperviousness of the proposed development.
 In addition, it also becomes extremely important to protect and maintain the tree cover on site and preserve the existing fertile top soil on site.
 All new trees being planted on the site should be native to the region in order to promote and sustain the local biodiversity.